bolanos-nava/e-commerce-backend/notes/notes.md

 Architecture:

 - Mongoose models: They interact directly with the database but can also store business logic in custom static and instance methods.
-- Services: contain logic to access the models.
+- DAO: contain logic to access the models.
 The use of this layer is to have an abstraction between the controllers and the models and be able to reuse some of the logic defined here in different controllers, if needed.
+- DAOFactory: the DAOFactory selects a set of DAOs (e.g. FS DAOs, Mongo DAOs, in-memory DAOs, etc) based on an environment variable.
+- Services: the services call the methods of the DAOs that the DAOFactory returned.
+It is a further abstraction to have a focus point for the DAO methods.
+The use of this is, for example, calling logic that has to be reused among different DAOs.
 - Controllers: They receive the requests, call the services and return the response to the client.
 - Routers: they just take care of defining the paths and the controller action to call.